 - Take treated tap water (Dechlorinated tap water, because chlorine is toxic to marine organisms)

 - Add 35 grams of aquarium salt per one liter

 - Mix water and salt properly

-- The prepared solution can use to rear marine habitat in captivity
+- The prepared solution can use to rear marine habitats in captivity

 Sand-sifting starfish always try to live beneath the sandy substrates.
-They burry a few inches in it.
+They bury a few inches in it.
 Thus, they do not need any special light requirements.

 Do not add many obstacles such as rocks into the tank.
-Because Sand sifting starfish is unable to get over these obstacles and ornaments.
+Because Sand sifting starfish are unable to get over these obstacles and ornaments.
 They require a deep sand bed to live in.
-The sand bed provide;
+The sand bed provides;

 - Habitat for the Sand sifting starfish’s prey organisms